Cenad: From Morisena to Cenad

-In 1030 the king established a diocese led by Gerard, bishop of Venice, who would become a saint of the Catholic Church.
+In 1030 the king established a diocese led by bishop Gerard, who would become a saint of the Catholic Church after his death.
 He built a church and established a monastery dedicated to the Mother of God.
 On this occasion he brought Italian engineers, who settled here and built on the site of the old fortress of Morisena the fortress of Cenad.

-Medieval Cenad
+Middle Ages

 During the Middle Ages, Cenad was quite important in the Kingdom of Hungary.
 As proof are the visits that different kings made here over time: Ladislaus IV in 1278, Charles I in 1322, Louis I in 1366, Sigismund several times between 1394–1436 and Ladislaus V in 1459.
 John Hunyadi was at one time prefect of Csanád County.

 Cenad was attacked and destroyed during the great Tatar invasion of 1241.
 It was later rebuilt by Bishop Bulcsú Lád.
 Cenad was the initial seat of the homonymous county, until 1526.
 It was part of the Eastern Hungarian Kingdom between 1526 and 1551, before the Ottoman conquest.
 It was the center of the Sanjak of Çanad between 1551 and 1595 and again between 1598 and 1707.
 From 1707 to 1716, it was a kaza center within the Sanjak of Temeşvar in the Eyalet of Temeşvar.
 Ottoman rule there was interrupted when the area was occupied by the Principality of Transylvania between 1595 and 1598, and ended with the Austrian conquest in 1716.

-Cenad in the 18th–20th centuries
+18th–20th centuries

 After the defeat of the Turks by the Austrians, among the conditions of the Treaty of Karlowitz in 1699 was the demolition of the fortresses in Banat, as was the case of Cenad.
 The actual demolition took place under the coordination of General Oettingen.
 At that time, Cenad was inhabited mostly by Serbs.

-Under the Austrians, colonizations with Germans began, and the first wave settled here in 1764–1765.
-For this reason, a new locality is practically established, "German Cenad" (or "Old Cenad"), unlike "Great Cenad" (or "Rascian Cenad"), which was inhabited by Serbs.
-The two settlements later merged into a single entity.
+Under the Austrians, German colonizations began; the first wave settled here in 1764–1765, establishing a new locality, "German Cenad", alongside what was known as "Serbian Cenad".
+The two settlements later merged into a single entity: "Great Cenad".

-In 1779, Csanád County was abolished and the commune became part of Torontál County.
-In 1858 it became the property of the Macedo-Romanian family Nakó, who also built a castle here.
-Cenad was occupied by Serbian troops in 1918 and finally passed to Romania after the Treaty of Trianon in 1920.
+In 1779, the town was transferred from Csanád County to Torontál County.
+In 1858 it became the property of the Aromanian family Nakó, who also built a castle here.

+Cenad was occupied by Serbian troops in 1918 and was passed to Romania after the Treaty of Trianon in 1920.

 Demographics

-Cenad had a population of 4,207 inhabitants at the 2011 census, down 1% from the 2002 census.
-Most inhabitants are Romanians (63.39%), larger minorities being represented by Hungarians (12.36%), Roma (12.34%) and Serbs (6.39%).
-For 4.3% of the population, ethnicity is unknown.
-By religion, most inhabitants are Orthodox (61.47%), but there are also minorities of Roman Catholics (17.85%), Serbian Orthodox (6.44%), Greek Catholics (5.89%) and Pentecostals (2.59%).
-For 4.33% of the population, religious affiliation is unknown.
+Cenad had a population of 3,537 inhabitants at the 2021 census, down 15.93% from the 2011 census.
+Most inhabitants are Romanians (62.99%), larger minorities being represented by Roma (9.64%), Hungarians (9.04%) and Serbs (4.58%).
+For 12.58% of the population, ethnicity is unknown.
+By religion, most inhabitants are Orthodox (58.21%), but there are also minorities of Roman Catholics (15.91%), Serbian Orthodox (4.49%), Greek Catholics (3.9%) and Pentecostals (3.13%).
+For 13% of the population, religious affiliation is unknown.